salkuadrat/lucifer/README.md

 ## Session

-We need to use sessions to identify client across many requests.
+We need to use sessions to identify client across the incoming requests.

-By default, web requests are stateless, sequential and two requests can't be linked to each other.
-There is no way to know if a request comes from a client that has already performed another request before.
+By default, HTTP requests are stateless, sequential and two requests can't be linked to each other.

+There is no way to know if a request comes from a client that has already performed another request.

 Users can't be identified unless we use some kind of magic that makes it possible.

 This is what sessions are (JSON Web Token is another).

-When handled correctly, each user of your application or your API will be assigned to a unique session ID, and it allows you to store the user state.
+When handled correctly, each user of your application will be assigned to a unique session ID, and it allows you to store the user state.

-We can use built in `session` middleware in lucifer.
+You may use the built-in `session` middleware.

 ```dart
 final app = App();